 Working from home also saves companies money in rent, which in global cities like London is only getting more and more expensive.
-An example of this was recently highlighted by Forbes, which calculated that American Express saved $10-$15 million annually in real estate costs, due to their expansion in remote working.
+An example of this was recently highlighted by Forbes, which calculated that American Express saved $10-$15 million annually in real estate costs, due to its expansion in remote working.

 However, remote working does not just save companies money.
 Employees also save a considerable amount of money.
-According to Total Jobs, on average, workers traveling to London spend £305 a month, which equates to £197,377 over their whole lifetime.
+According to Total Jobs, on average, workers travelling to London spend £305 a month, which equates to £197,377 over their whole lifetime.
 This presents another very attractive advantage to remote working.